scalawithcats/scala-with-cats/src/pages/monoids/applications.md

 ## Applications of Monoids

 We now know what a moniod is---an abstraction of the concept of adding or combining---but where is it useful?
-Here a few big ideas where monoids play a major role.
+Here are a few big ideas where monoids play a major role.
 These are explored in more detail in case studies later in the book.

 ### Big Data